isp tracking

 What Can Your ISP See?

-Acting as a middleman on the journey of your data to or from the internet, the Internet Service Provider (ISP) can monitor and catalog almost everything that you do while online.
+Acting as a middleman on your data journey to or from the Internet, the Internet Service Provider (ISP) can monitor and catalog almost everything you do online.
 Your entire online activities can be seen with a lot of ease from the eyes of your ISP.

-The moment you log in to Facebook, Instagram, Snapchat, or just connect to the internet, you do so using an IP address that is assigned by your ISP.
-So if you look at it, you’re technically using their network and equipment to gain access to the internet.
+The moment you log in to Facebook, Instagram, Snapchat, or just connect to the internet, you do so using an IP address that your ISP assigns.
+So, if you look at it, you’re technically using their network and equipment to gain access to the internet.

 Therefore, that puts your Internet Service Provider (ISP) in a primary position to see the following: